 For compilers of input-output databases as well as those who want to use them for assessments of various factors embodied in consumption and trade, a recurring question is what level of detail is required for a sufficient degree of accuracy.
 In this paper we have approached this question by assessing the sensitivity of CO2 multipliers to sector detail.
 Though one of the main challenges for database compilers is now largely overcome thanks to astounding advances in computational power, the compilation of highly detailed IO tables is still a costly and time-consuming process, and a trade-off will always have to be made, since there is virtually no limit as to the number of firms that could theoretically be included.
 Although several studies in the past found that a rather limited level of detail was sufficient to achieve acceptable economic output multipliers, the more recent trend of appending various social and environmental extensions to IO tables has led to renewed scrutiny of the effects of aggregation.

 Our findings suggest that when conducting carbon footprint assessments using MRIO analysis, a high level of detail can significantly improve the accuracy of the results, because carbon multipliers, one of their determining factors, are sensitive to table detail.
 In terms of environmental intensities, such as CO2 emissions or water use, it is clear that industrial processes differ tremendously, whereas in terms of pure economic structure, the variability is generally less.
 Although a lower level of detail may give acceptable results if firms were grouped into sectors according to their similarity in terms of the environmental stressor under study, the limiting factor these days is not so much computational power for the analysis itself, but rather the time and money spent on compiling large MRIO databases.
 Compiling databases specifically with e.g. carbon or water footprinting in mind would be a possible venue; however combined efforts to build versatile and highly detailed databases appear to the authors as a more fruitful way forward.

+A note should be made here that the net benefits in accuracy from increased detail suggested above will depend on the detail and accuracy with which additional sectors are added; this has not been quantitatively analyzed here.
 MRIO data have traditionally been published as face value numbers; uncertainties, though significant, have usually not been well understood.
 To improve on this situation, the researchers behind Eora have attempted to estimate uncertainties to accompany all values in their database.
 Such information might improve the credibility of MRIO based analyses and promote their further use.

 The aim of this analysis has been to capitalize on the current situation—historically quite unique—where a suite of MRIO databases with global coverage is available to researchers, to conduct a realistic real-data study on the effects of aggregation in input-output systems.
 Although we have not aimed to explicitly quantify the aggregation effects attributable to sectoral versus regional aggregation, the focus of the study has been on the overall sensitivity of sector (or commodity) carbon multipliers.
-Though we conclude that CO2 multipliers are generally sensitive to table aggregation, we suggest future work attempt to describe more specifically the relationship between table detail and multiplier accuracy to answer the question of what level of detail is needed to give an acceptable degree of accuracy for various types of analyses.
+Though we conclude that CO2 multipliers are generally sensitive to table aggregation, we suggest future work should attempt to describe more specifically the relationship between table detail and multiplier accuracy to answer the question of what level of detail is needed to give an acceptable degree of accuracy for various types of analyses.

 6. References